mrutyunjaykumarrao/NIT-GOA/DEVELOPMENT_SETUP_GUIDE.md

 # Navigate to project directory
 cd NIT-GOA

+# CRITICAL: Switch to develop branch immediately
+# The main branch is protected and will cause permission issues
+git checkout develop

-# Verify you're in the right place
+# Verify you're in the right place and on develop branch
-ls -la  # Should see package.json, src/, public/, etc.
+git branch  # Should show * develop ls -la     # Should see package.json, src/, public/, etc.
 ```

 ### **Step 2: Install Dependencies**